If you find something useful,

 Router Rear

-Midi Ports: Six midi 5 pin din input ports and six output ports.
+Midi Ports: Six Midi 5 pin din input ports and six output ports.

 Log Port: USB port to dump router activity to terminal emulator.